Timeline

 Letter from M. Ventelou

-Letter from Wix alerting parents about LFCG's decision
+Letter from BWA alerting parents about LFCG's decision

 The letter informs parents that the Lycée Charles de Gaulle has announced its intention to withdraw from the jointly run bilingual provision at Belleville Wix Academy at the end of July 2026.
 The school recognises that this announcement may be surprising and unsettling for families and reassures them that work is already underway to fully understand the implications of this decision.